DTolm/VkFFT/README.md

 ## Installation
 Vulkan version:
 Include the vkFFT.h file and glslang compiler.
+Provide the library with correctly chosen VKFFT_BACKEND definition (VKFFT_BACKEND=0 for Vulkan).
 Sample CMakeLists.txt file configures project based on Vulkan_FFT.cpp file, which contains examples on how to use VkFFT to perform FFT, iFFT and convolution calculations, use zero padding, multiple feature/batch convolutions, C2C FFTs of big systems, R2C/C2R transforms, double precision FFTs, half precision FFTs.\
 For single and double precision, Vulkan 1.0 is required.
 For half precision, Vulkan 1.1 is required.

 CUDA/HIP:
 Include the vkFFT.h file and make sure your system has NVRTC/HIPRTC built.
-Only single/double precision for now.
+Provide the library with correctly chosen VKFFT_BACKEND definition.
+Only single/double precision for now.\
+To build CUDA/HIP version of benchmark, replace VKFFT_BACKEND in CMakeLists (line 5) with the correct one and optionally enable FFTW.
+VKFFT_BACKEND=1 for CUDA, VKFFT_BACKEND=2 for HIP.

 ## Command-line interface
 VkFFT has a command-line interface with the following set of commands:\
 -h: print help\